sammich/PegaStudioPro/README.md

 ![rocket-launch-line-icon](https://github.com/sammich/PegaDeveloperProductivityBooster/assets/1682127/39f93eb8-25c1-4f2e-a525-d7b090dfb198)

-# Pega Developer Productivity Booster
+# Pega Studio Pro

-This is the current home of the PDPB component.
+This is the current home of the *Studio Pro* component.

 For issues, questions, feedback, feature requests, suggestions, create an issue.
 Vote on whatever you think should be added.